Table of Contents

 - Previous eye surgery.

 There is one risk factor you can address in this list: eye injury.
-Always wear protective glasses when you're playing sports, tackling construction projects, and otherwise engaging in activities that could cause your eyes harm.
+Always wear protective glasses when you are playing sports, tackling construction projects, and otherwise engaging in activities that could cause your eyes harm.
 And avoid roughhousing with people or pets.

 Nearsightedness is a major risk factor for retinal detachment, and the National Eye Institute says the number of people with myopia has risen 25 percent since 1971.
 You can't amend your risk of this condition, but if you have it, you can work with your doctor on exams.
 Annual checks help your doctor monitor the health of the back of your eye, and if a problem appears, early treatment could help.

-If a retinal detachment happens, don't panic.
+If a retinal detachment happens, do not panic.
 Head to the doctor right away for swift surgery to correct the issue.
 And when you've healed, ask your doctor for advice on preventing a repeat episode.
 You might get tailored advice that prevents the problem before it starts again.

 Facts About Retinal Detachment.
 (October 2009).
 National Eye Institute.